-Until the 1950s, education by Qallunaat in the Qikiqtani Region had been scattered and inconsistent.
-Many Inuit used the knowledge attained from missionaries visiting their ilagiit nunagivaktangit or during seasonal visits to missions to learn and teach others how to read and write Inuktitut in syllabics (an Inuktitut writing system developed by missionaries stationed in the Arctic).3 By 1945, however, the federal government was planning for a structured, regulated system of schooling for the region, modelled on provincial education programs in southern Canada.4 Initially, the government experimented with schooling delivered by travelling teachers.
-By the early 1950s, the system was focused on fixed classrooms in settlements, even though many Inuit were still living on the land in ilagiit nunagivaktangit.
+Until the 1950s, education by Qallunaat in Qikiqtaaluk had been scattered and inconsistent.
+Many people used the knowledge attained from missionaries visiting their ilagiit nunagivaktangit or during seasonal visits to missions to learn and teach others how to read and write Inuktitut in syllabics (an Inuktitut writing system developed by missionaries stationed in the Arctic).
+By 1945, the federal government had begun planning for a structured, regulated system of schooling for the region, modelled on provincial education programs in southern Canada.
+It experimented with schooling delivered by travelling teachers, but the decision to focus instruction in fixed classrooms in settlements was fully in place by the early 1950s.

-The 1950 to 1975 period was one of continuous change for individuals and institutions in the region.
+The period studied here has to be understood as one of continuous change for individuals and institutions.
 Many communities had never seen a teacher before the 1950s; in others, instruction was given only from time to time, depending on the talents and energy of the clergy or their wives.
-Throughout the 1950s, formal schooling was scarcely available to Inuit, except to the children of the few Inuit who worked full-time in the settlements.
-According to figures assembled by Diamond Jenness around 1961,5 727 pupils were enrolled in schools in the "Arctic District" that year, but 677 of these, or 93%, were in Grades 1 to 3.
+Throughout the 1950s, formal schooling was scarcely available except to the daughters and sons of a handful of Inuit who worked full-time in the settlements.
+According to figures assembled by Diamond Jenness about 1961, 727 pupils were enrolled in schools in the "Arctic District" that year, but 677 of these, or 93%, were in Grades 1 to 3.
 Only two were above Grade 5, and none above Grade 7.
 Typically, boys started school around age nine and dropped out at twelve, when old enough to make a serious contribution to hunting for the family.
-Progress was uneven as shown in Table 1.
-By 1970, every school offered at least Grade 6, and four offered Grade 8 or above.6
+Progress was uneven [See Table 1].
+By 1970, every school offered at least Grade 6, and four offered Grade 8 or above.